nmalkin/smart-speakers/README.md

     npm run lint

-## Jest
+## Testing

-Running the test suite is possible with npm but can also be run by installing [yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable).
-With one of these, you can run one of the following:

-    yarn add --dev jest

-    npm install --save-dev jest

-to install the Jest package.
-The entire suite can then be run with one of the following:

-    yarn test

-    npm test
+To run the tests for this project, execute `npm test` (or `yarn test` if you use [yarn](https://yarnpkg.com/)).
+Additional diagnostics tests can be run from the options page of the installed extension.